riceboru/COMP3005_A4_Q1/README.md

 Isaac Chen

-* this assignment is base on the example given in the class: https://github.com/aorogat/COMP3005_DBMS/tree/main/JavaHibernateApplicationPostgreSQL *
+* This assignment is based on the example given in the class: https://github.com/aorogat/COMP3005_DBMS/tree/main/JavaHibernateApplicationPostgreSQL *
 This program implements a simple student information management system, including the functions of adding, querying, updating and deleting student records.

 requirement: